livin880/errbit-pavel-cookbook/README.md

-# errbit
+# errbit-pavel-cookbook

-TODO: Enter the cookbook description here.
+TODO: This cookbook is designed to provision and install errbit on any node based on Centos/Red-HAT/Ubuntu/Deb.